Set Current Location

 Kon Tiki is truly a departure from the abundance of Mexican and Continental American restaurants around Tucson.
 It's the only major restaurant in Tucson featuring Hawaiian cuisine.
 Two flaming torches and a wooden tribal figurine guard the front entrance and the interior walls are fashioned with bamboo sticks, as expected.
 The lighting is subdued and intimate.
 Traditional Hawaiian cuisine is served including plentiful teriyaki chicken dishes, with vegetable medleys and pineapple garnishes.
 And yes, the restaurant serves a variety of fruity alcoholic beverages with paper umbrellas.

-Barrio Brewing Co. offers a wide variety of fresh microbrews to the patrons in Tucson.
+Barrio Brewing Co. offers a wide variety of fresh microbrews.
 They have a dozen of their own Barrio Brewing microbrews on tap, including their very easy-to-drink Barrio Blonde, which has a light malt flavor.
 If you want some food to go along with your beer, then you are in luck.
-Barrio Brewing Co. as a food menu that encompasses big burgers and selections of very tasty Mexican cuisine, including tacos and quesadillas.
+Barrio Brewing Co. features a food menu decked with options like burgers and selections of very tasty Mexican bites, including tacos and quesadillas.

 An irresistible Happy Hour and an eclectic menu of American fare that will melt your taste buds features at Downtown Kitchen + Cocktails.
 An emphasis on seasonally available, fresh ingredients creates a menu which is dynamic and refreshing.
 The Downtown Burger which is drowned in Foie Gras, mushrooms and caramelized onions is a popular item on the menu.
 The decor is a constant reminder of fun and frolic.